sambartik/echosphere/protocol.md

 Max Payload Len: 256 bytes
 ```

-The payload is an UTF-8 string that consists of client's username and a server's password, separated by the character `"|"`.
+The payload is a UTF-8 string that consists of client's username and a server's password, separated by the character `"|"`.
 The username must be at least 3 characters long and at most 12 characters long.
-It can only includes alphanumeric characters.
+It can only include alphanumeric characters.
 The server's password length can range from 0 to 48 characters.
 If the server's password is 0, then it has no password set.
-All characters are permited.
+All characters are permitted.

 Payload format: `"<username>|<password>"`.
 In case logging into a server that has not set a password, then the payload would look like: `"<username>|"`.